Mustafa Nadhim

-Mustafa Nadhim Jari Al-Shabbani (مصطفى ناظم جاري, born 23 September 1993 in Al-Diwaniyah, Iraq) is an Iraqi footballer who plays as a defender for Iraqi Premier League club Al-Shorta, on loan from Jordanian club Al-Faisaly, and the Iraq national team.
+Mustafa Nadhim Jari Al-Shabbani (مصطفى ناظم جاري, born 23 September 1993) is an Iraqi footballer who plays as a defender for Amanat Baghdad, and the Iraq national team.

 The defender played University football in Diwaniya, aged 16 when in Iraq most people would begin university at 18.
 In that same year, 2010, Mustafa helped guide his University to the Southern Universities Championship title for the first time with a comfortable 2–0 victory over Kufa University with one of the goals scored by future Olympic player Safa Jabar.

 Club career

 Al Najaf

 Mustafa started his career at Al Najaf where he spent three seasons with club, scoring nine goals.

 Al Quwa Al Jawiya

 Mustafa signed for Al Quwa Al Jawiya for the 2013/14 season in which the team finished 4th.
 He left the team at the end of the season, signing for Erbil.

 Erbil SC

 Mustafa spent 2015 with northern club Erbil, before leaving due to financial problems.